If you own items of jewellery that are expensive or hold sentimental value, you'll want to make sure they're fully insured for your own peace of mind.

 Do I need jewellery insurance?

-Although you can take out specialist jewellery insurance, jewellery, watches and other valuables are often covered under your home policy.
+Although you can take out specialist jewellery insurance, jewellery, watches and other valuables are often covered under your home insurance policy.

 Contents insurance should cover you for loss or theft of personal items such as jewellery from your home.